10 Opal Wedding Rings We’d Gladly Wear Instead of the Classic Band!

 Australia produces around 97% of the entire world’s supply of gemstones.
 In particular, the opal can be found in South Australia at Andamooka and Coober Pedy as well as in New South Wales at White Cliffs and Lightning Ridge.

-What’s the best way to clean my opal ring?
+What’s the best way to clean opal wedding rings?

 Before cleaning your opal ring, the first thing you need to do is be certain about the type of opal ring you have because this will affect your cleaning method.
 You’ll need to establish whether the opal is a solid opal or whether it’s made from layers.